Vancouver is a garden lover’s city, but it’s often eclipsed by nearby Victoria, home of the Butchart Gardens.

 Butchart is world famous, but it takes at least 3-4 hours to get there from Vancouver one way.
 It’s not always practical, especially if you haven’t even seen Vancouver

 While Vancouver’s botanical gardens may not be as famous as the Butchart Gardens, they’re no less beautiful or worthy of your time.
 Most are only a short distance from downtown Vancouver, reached either by public transit, Uber, Lyft, or taxi.
 Plus, you can maximize your time in the gardens and visit several in one day.

-If you have one day in Vancouver, here are five botanical gardens to consider as alternatives to Butchart Gardens:
+If you have one day in Vancouver, here are five of my favourite gardens to consider:

 1. VanDusen Botanical Garden

 My personal favourite is VanDusen Botanical Garden, about a 15 minute drive south of downtown.